sherrygao821/EasyTeamUp/README.md

 ## 3. Notifications
 On the notification page you can view the notifications and invitations you received.

+### Updates after Project 2.4
+- Users will get a snack-bar notifcation if and only if they just log in.
+The message will show how many new invitations and notifcations since users check out their notifcation page last time.

 ## 4. Profile
 <img src="img/profile.png" alt="profile" width="200"/>